arad10/cs554/README.md

 ## Access JANCH on Heroku

-https://janch.herokuapp.com (Note: it may take a few seconds for Heroku to load the app for the first time)
+https://janch.herokuapp.com (Note: it may take a few seconds for Heroku to load the app for the first time.
+Also, https must be used in order for Twilio Video
+Chat to work.)

 ## Run JANCH Locally